core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-byte-flag title="Presence of data fields in OSCORE flag byte" artwork-align="center"}

-## Encoding of the OSCORE Payload
+## Encoding of the OSCORE Payload {#oscore-payl}

-The payload of the OSCORE message contains part 2 of the compressed COSE object which SHALL be encoded as follows:
+The payload of the OSCORE message SHALL be encoded as follows:

 * The first n - 1 bytes encode the value of the Partial IV, if the Partial IV is present (n > 0).